ywx/FormatFortranIndentPlugin/readme.txt

 =====================================
 1, Install wxBase, wxGTK and xterm for Code::Blocks.
 2, Please download Code::Blocks for CentOS, to set up develop IDE.
-3, Install gcc, wxGTK-devel, codeblocks-devel and codeblocks-contrib-devel to build Code::Blocks Plugin.
+3, Install gcc-g++, wxGTK-devel, codeblocks-devel and codeblocks-contrib-devel to build Code::Blocks Plugin.
 4, Please download Format Fortran Indent Plugin source code, to be compiled in Code::Blocks under "Linux Release" or "Linux default" Build targer.

 For information on CentOS, please see http://www.centos.org